Berrinj/Portfolio/README.md

 ## Description

 For my studies at Noroff I've created this portfolio website to display three of my school projects.
+(Now adding more projects as I make them.)

 ## Built With